This missionary has completed service. The Advance number will remain active until January 2023.

 Magdeline Rose Russo is a US-2 with the United Methodist General Board of Global Ministries, engaged in a two-year term of service.
 She was commissioned in August 2020.
+She serves as Community & Church Engagement Intern.

 The US-2 program takes young adults ages 20-30 out of their home environments and places them in new contexts for mission experience and service.
 The program has a strong emphasis on faith and justice.
 US-2s become active parts of their new local communities.
 They connect the church in mission across cultural and geographical boundaries.
 They grow in personal and social holiness and become strong young leaders working to build just communities in a peaceful world.